koodikulma-fi/data-signals/README.md

 A couple of data reusing concepts in the form of library methods.
 - `DataTrigger` allows to trigger a callback when reference data is changed from last time - supporting various levels of comparison.
 - `DataMemo` allows to recompute / reuse data based on arguments: when args change (according to comparison level), calls the producer callback to return new data.
-- `DataPicker` is like DataMemo but with an extraction process in between, and always uses shallow comparison (of prev/next args) to trigger the producer callback.
+- `DataPicker` is like DataMemo but with an extraction process in between to trigger the producer callback.
-- `DataSelector` functions exactly like DataSelector but uses multiple extractors: `(extractor1, extractor2, ..., producerCallback)`.

 Also `areEqual(a, b)` and `deepCopy(anything)` methods with custom level of depth (-1) for deep supporting Objects, Arrays, Maps, Sets and recognizing class instances.